-The Pulsifer Career Development Center’s Employer Relations & Recruiting Team engages with various employers year-round through several key offerings.
+The Pulsifer Career Center’s Employer Relations & Recruiting team engages with various employers year-round through several key offerings.
 We support employer needs to brand their organizations on-campus or virtually, and ultimately to support the recruitment of our undergraduate and graduate Bentley students.
-Through technology, campus-wide career fairs, and specialized programming, the Employer Relations & Recruiting Team strives to build a strong partnership with employers, and to educate students about employer opportunities.
+Through technology, campus-wide career fairs, and specialized programming, the Employer Relations & Recruiting team strives to build a strong partnership with employers, and to educate students about employer opportunities.

 We're Here To Help

 Connect with our undergraduate and graduate Bentley students through a variety of offerings: career fairs, employer engagement programming, and more!

 The On-Campus / Virtual Recruiting program is designed to meet the recruiting needs of employers who wish to interview Bentley students for full-time employment and / or internship opportunities with assistance from Employer Relations & Recruiting.
 We offer both on-campus or virtual options, mainly utilizing our Handshake system.

 To request an interview schedule, please log onto Handshake and post your desired schedule to Bentley University.
 This helpful Handshake article will walk you through the process of posting a schedule.
 From there, our team will approve the schedule and assist you accordingly.

 If you prefer to interview students in-person and on-campus, please note this in your request.
 Our team will then provide you with physical interview room(s) for the day of, as well as assist with your scheduling needs.*

 If you prefer to interview students virtually, please note any specifics on the interview format you require in your request, so we can build the schedules accordingly.
 At this time, employers will need to provide students with necessary video links prior to their interview.

 *Employer Relations & Recruiting is operating 100% remotely in Spring 2021 and no on-campus interviewing will be offered.